UCI Health will see you now: Welcome to our new co-workers and patients from Fountain Valley, Lakewood, Los Alamitos and Placentia Linda!

 June 27, 2019

 IN THE NEWS: In the last 20 years, the number of Americans diagnosed with esophageal cancer has increased five-fold.
 The survival rate is bleak, but even in early stages, the traditional treatment involves extensive, major surgery in which much of the esophagus must be removed.
-ABC7 health reporter Denise Dador recently interviewed UCI Health gastroenterologist Jason B. Samarasena, MD, and patient Al Kong about a new procedure called endoscopic mucosal resection, a minimally invasive procedure to remove early stage esophageal cancer with no major surgery, chemotherapy or radiation
+ABC7 health reporter Denise Dador recently interviewed UCI Health gastroenterologist Jason B. Samarasena, MD, and patient Alwyn Kong about a new procedure called endoscopic mucosal resection, a minimally invasive procedure to remove early stage esophageal cancer with no major surgery, chemotherapy or radiation

-The H.H.
-Chao Comprehensive Digestive Disease Center at UCI Medical Center in Orange is one of few places in the nation to offer the procedure.
-Dr. Samarasena uses flexible, tube-like tools called endoscopes to locate and remove the tumors.
+The Chao Family Comprehensive Digestive Disease Center at UCI Medical Center in Orange is one of few places in the nation to offer the procedure.
+Samarasena uses flexible, tube-like tools called endoscopes to locate and remove the tumors.
 Early detection is key and Kong, who lost his mother and son to cancer last year, mentioned after a routine colonoscopy that he suffered regularly from acid reflux.
 A follow up exam found an early stage cancerous tumor in his esophagus.

 “Even with the best chemo therapy, radiation and surgery, the five-year survival for esophageal cancer is only about 19%,” Samarasena said of the traditional treatment for the disease.